• Skip to primary navigation

 • turnips, parsnips, rutabagas or fennel

 **Stews are made up of vegetables and protein, but that’s not saying you can’t add what you like to eat to the stew.
 Beans could also be added for extra protein and flavor.
-This recipe would work well with pork or beef.
+This beef.

 How do I make Chicken Stew?